-The main symptom is weakness or paralysis of one side of the face.
-It is usually at its worst within 2 to 3 days after its first appearance.
+The main symptom is weakness or paralysis of one side of your face.
+It is usually at its worst 2 to 3 days after its first appearance.
 Bell's palsy can also cause:

 - a drooping eyelid or difficulty closing one eye

 - difficulty smiling and making facial movements

-- drooping of one side of the mouth
+- drooping of one side of your mouth

 - difficulty eating and drinking